 By Zarela Cruz

 Zarela Cruz graduated from Ricardo Palma University as a translator.
-She also finished her master’s studies in Linguistics and took some specialization diplomas in English and Spanish: Higher Education, Virtual Courses Design, and Spanish for Foreigners.
-She has also completed a number of certificates: Teaching the Working Adult, Online, Hybrid and Blended Education, among other self-study courses.
-During her more than 20 years’ teaching experience, she has taught different courses, programs and levels.
-This article aims to encourage other teachers to keep improving their knowledge of the language regardless of the level they teach.
+She also finished her master’s studies in Linguistics and took some specialization diplomas in the Teaching of English and Spanish.
+She has also completed some online certificates: Teaching the Working Adult, Online, Hybrid and Blended Education, among other self-study courses.
+She has taught different courses, programs and levels and has been a teacher trainer, a lecturer and online instructor for more than 25 years.
+She has just finished her master’s studies in Translation.
+This article aims to reflect on this important current topic,